klausi/rustnish/_posts/2017-05-25-writing-integration-tests-in-rust.md

 > Write integration tests that confirm that the reverse proxy is working as
 > expected.
 Add tests with broken HTTP requests to cover error handling of the
 > reverse proxy.
 Refactor the code to accept arbitrary port numbers so that the
-> tests can simulate a real backend wihout requiring root access to bind on port
+> tests can simulate a real backend without requiring root access to bind on port
 > 80.

 ## Integration test setup